airbreather2/CMEECourseWork/week3/README.md

 Week 3 contains content from the following chapters: **Biological computing in R and Data management and visualisation in R**

-additionally python scripts from the groupwork practicals in **biological computing in python 1** can be found at:
+additionally R Scripts from the groupwork practicals in ** R ** can be found at:
-[05_Electric_Emus GitHub Repository](https://github.com/airbreather2/05_Electric_Emus) final scripts are included in this weeks submission.
+[05_Electric_Emus GitHub Repository](https://github.com/airbreather2/05_Electric_Emus) final scripts are also included in this weeks submission.

 #### languages used: